rlrGIT/Sudoku/README.txt

 - InteractiveTesting.java is some code I have to read in user-input rows of a Sudoku board, and automatically build and attempt to solve the board generated from that user input.
 This is what I used to test corner cases after my solver passed my test cases in TestCaseRunner.java.

-- Russell_Rivera_Fortify_SCA_Questions.pdf contains the other two written questions for my application, as well as an outline of the challenges I had while building the solver.

 #########################################################################################################